haruue-net/aur-hysteria-issue-tracker/README.md

 + [hysteria1][3]
 + [hysteria1-bin][4]

-Should you have any suggestions for the maintenance of the above AUR packages, or if you would like to contribute patches to the PKGBUILDs we maintain, please share them with us by [creating a new issue][5].
+Should you have any suggestions or questions for the maintenance of the above AUR packages, please share them with us by [creating a new issue][5].

-Please note that this repository itself is not an open-source software repository, nor does it contain any source code.
+If you would like to submit a patch for the PKGBUILDs we maintain, you are welcome to [submit a Pull Request][6] to the corresponding branch.

 ----------